Anxiety

 You may be more familiar with the term hypochondria or health anxiety.
 Healthcare providers now use the term illness anxiety disorder to describe people who have an unrealistic fear that they have a serious medical condition or fear that they’re at high risk of becoming ill.

-People with illness anxiety disorder can’t control how they feel, and may misinterpret typical body functions as signs of illness.
+People with an illness anxiety disorder can’t control how they feel and may misinterpret typical body functions as signs of illness.

 We would like to reiterate a crucial point once more; anxiety is a normal aspect of human functioning.
 It allows us to be alert and ready to meet a challenge, but if the symptoms written above seem familiar and you would like to know what the procedure for diagnosis is, it begins with a healthcare provider taking a complete medical history and physical examination.

 There are no lab tests or scans that can diagnose anxiety disorders.
-But your provider may run some of these tests to rule out physical conditions that may be causing symptoms.
+However, your provider may run some of these tests to rule out physical conditions that may be causing symptoms.

 If your provider finds no signs of physical illness, they may refer you to a psychiatrist or psychologist.
 These mental health professionals specialise in diagnosing and treating mental illnesses.
 They may use specially designed interview and assessment tools to figure out if you have an anxiety disorder.
-Typically, the provider bases a diagnosis on:
+Typically, the provider bases a diagnosis on the following:

 • Your reported symptoms, including how intense they are and how long they last.